tc39/proposal-temporal/docs/plainmonthday.md

     Allowed values are `constrain` and `reject`.
     The default is `constrain`.

-Note that there are two ways to change the month: providing `monthCode` or providing both `month` and `year`.
+There are two ways to change the month: providing `monthCode` or `month`.
-If only `month` is provided, then a `RangeError` will be thrown because `month` is ambiguous in some calendars without knowing the year.
+If `month` is used and `calendar` is provided, then `year` must be provided as well because `month` is ambiguous in some calendars without knowing the year.
 If `monthCode` is provided in addition to `month` and/or `year`, then the properties must not conflict or a `RangeError` will be thrown.

 **Returns:** a new `Temporal.PlainMonthDay` object.